 How should you distribute your protein consumption during the day?

 If you work out, ideally you should consume your protein around training (before or after).
 However, timing is much less crucial than your daily macros and overall caloric intake, so if you decide to train fasted in the morning and prefer not to eat until noon, go for it.

 Protein is essential and you need to consume sufficient amounts of it in order to optimize your body composition and to maintain your muscle mass.
 There is no one right answer to the question how much protein one would need because everyone is different.
 You simply need to experiment with yourself and test your blood ketone level to find your optimal amount.

 Stay between 0.68g – 1g of protein per pound of LBM.
 There is no need to go overboard with it.
-More than 2.5 g/kg LBM or 1 g/lb LBM is simply not necessary.
+More than 1.2 g/lb LBM is simply not necessary.
 You don’t need to fear and avoid protein.
 It will help you feel full, preserve your muscles and organs, and help you achieve a happier, healthier body.

 Finally, going over protein might or might not kick you out of ketosis, but going over your personal carbs tolerance (maximum 20g per day for most people) will definitely will.
 Watch out for carbs, especially hidden carbs in the food you eat to avoid falling out of ketosis.